 This week’s question: How would you go about making Miami a top 5 business destination to match its status as a top 5 tourism destination?

 Hands down, Miami is truly a gem of a city in so many aspects.
-Its diversity, art and culture run deep within its veins, however; an opportunity exists to position Miami as a premier business destination.
+Its diversity, art and culture run deep within its veins; however, an opportunity exists to position Miami as a premier business destination.
 In doing so, it would be essential to project a serious, more formal tone: one of powerful business acumen and ground-breaking innovation instead of simply fun and recreation.
 Local media and city government would need to heavily promote the significance of business conferences, conventions and symposiums to elevate the visibility of these prestigious business activities.
-Highlighting thought leadership programs and conferences such as TED talks, E-Merge, Hispanicize among others that focus both on the local entrepreneurial nature of the city as well as the global leaders from LATAM, Asia and Europe are critical.
-Incentives — provided by the city — for multinational organizations to establish their USA headquarters in Miami would help attract key businesses similar to SATO Global, which recently opened their U.S. headquarters in Fort Lauderdale.
-For business travelers, the Miami Airport can evolve into a friendly hub of entry including everything from business lounges, business-focused service offerings and knowledgeable and inviting personnel.
-Lastly, partnering with the plethora of local academic institutions such as University of Miami, Florida International University, Nova Southeastern, etc. and their MBA programs can attract international students for studies as well as developing a competitive pool of cutting-edge talent.
+Highlighting thought leadership programs and conferences such as TED talks, eMerge, Hispanicize among others that focus both on the local entrepreneurial nature of the city as well as the global leaders from LATAM, Asia and Europe are critical.
+Incentives — provided by the city — for multinational organizations to establish their U.S. headquarters in Miami would help attract key businesses similar to SATO Global, which recently opened their U.S. headquarters in Fort Lauderdale.
+For business travelers, the Miami airport can evolve into a friendly hub of entry, including everything from business lounges, business-focused service offerings and knowledgeable and inviting personnel.
+Lastly, partnering with the plethora of local academic institutions such as University of Miami, Florida International University, Nova Southeastern, etc., and their MBA programs can attract international students for studies as well as developing a competitive pool of cutting-edge talent.

-Miami’s business community has a tremendous amount of individual success stories, but unlike other major cities there are not hundreds of Fortune 100 businesses and community leadership has not been passed down through generations.
-The good thing is that’s what creates opportunities.
+Miami’s business community has a tremendous amount of individual success stories, but unlike other major cities, there are not hundreds of Fortune 1000 businesses, and community leadership has not been passed down through generations.
+The good thing is, that’s what creates opportunities.
 As a community of entrepreneurs, it’s easy to focus our energy on building either our business or reputation within an industry.
-But if we are truly going to continue Miami’s growth and become a Top 5 business destination, we need to join forces and bring together the business community to tackle the region’s major challenges like traffic and economic inequality.
+But if we are truly going to continue Miami’s growth and become a Top 5 business destination, we need to join forces and bring together the business community to tackle the region’s major challenges, like traffic and economic inequality.
 With new burgeoning industries and increasing global investment, Miami’s business community is truly sitting poised for great things in the years ahead.